 Aspies are usually not aware of the judgments others pass on them.
 Even when they are aware, it is impossible for them to defend themselves against implicit accusations without pointing out that normal human beings judge them harshly because, well, they are mean-spirited.
 The best minds of our times have largely ignored this because they do not have enough insight into themselves.

-he would be less upset if someone stole his camera than if a colleague walks into his classroom and walks out without acknowledging his presence.
+Philosopher Emrys Westacott thinks he would be less upset if someone stole his camera than if a colleague walks into his classroom and walks out without acknowledging his presence.
 Why is this a crime of intent?
 A colleague’s rudeness is more likely to threaten our survival than petty robbery.
 At the workplace, we compete intensely for power, status, resources and sex, using self-deception as our primary weapon.

 We now know from our understanding of human evolution that men compete for access to women, and women compete for high-status mates in all spheres of life.
 Men acquire power, status and resources, for example, to get better mates.
+The workplace is no exception to this rule.

 We judge others’ behavior based on a theory of human nature, relying on introspection.
 Intensely political human beings are more likely to read malice into ambiguous, but benign behavior.
 A rude colleague who subtly marginalizes you may be deluded enough to think you are “imagining things”.
 An Aspie may ignore a colleague without such intentions, for example.